 Timothy Denevi's most recent book is Freak Kingdom: Hunter S. Thompson's Manic Ten-Year Crusade Against American Fascism, (2018, Hachette/PublicAffairs).
 He is also the author of Hyper (2014, Simon & Schuster).
-His essays on politics, sport, and religion have recently appeared in The Paris Review, New York, Salon, The Normal School, and Literary Hub, which featured his reporting on the 2016 presidential election.
-He received his MFA in nonfiction from the University of Iowa, and he's been awarded fellowships by the MacDowell Colony and the Virginia Center for the Creative Arts.
+His essays on politics, sport, and religion have recently appeared in New York, CNN.com, Literary Hub, and Salon, where he writes about politics.

 IN THE MEDIA

 "Fascism and Conspiracy Theories at CPAC" Salon, 2019

 "Front and Center at the Michael Cohen Hearing" Literary Hub, 2019

 "Front Row at Michael Bennet's Senate-Floor Dismantling of Ted Cruz," Literary Hub, 2019